Publications Are No Longer Optional for Doctoral Scholars

 Research Paper Structuring & Writing

-- Title, abstract, keywords — written to journal and indexing standards
+- Title, abstract, keywords to journal & indexing standards

-- Introduction with clear research gap and contribution statement
+- Introduction with research gap & contribution statement

-- Identification of 3 to 5 target journals aligned with your research
+- Identification of 3-5 target journals aligned with your scope

-- Point-by-point response letter to the editor and reviewers
+- Point-by-point response letter to editor & reviewers

 How to Choose the Right Journal